Flathead grey mullet

-The flathead grey mullet (Mugil cephalus) is an important food fish species in the mullet family Mugilidae.
+The striped mullet (Mugil cephalus) is an important food fish species in the mullet family Mugilidae.
 It is found in coastal temperate, tropical and subtropical waters worldwide.
 Its length is typically 30 to 75 cm.
-It is known with numerous English names, including the flathead mullet, striped mullet (US, American Fisheries Society name), black mullet, bully mullet, common mullet, grey mullet, sea mullet and mullet, among others.
+It is known with numerous English names, including the flathead mullet, flathead grey mullet, striped mullet, black mullet, bully mullet, common mullet, grey mullet, sea mullet and mullet, among others.

-The flathead grey mullet is a mainly diurnal coastal species that often enters estuaries and rivers.
+The striped mullet is a mainly diurnal coastal species that often enters estuaries and rivers.
 It usually schools over sand or mud bottoms, feeding on zooplankton, dead plant matter, microalgae and detritus.
 The adult fish normally feed on algae in fresh water.
 The species is euryhaline, meaning that the fish can acclimate to different levels of salinity.

 Etymology

-The genius name Mugil is from mūgil : mullet.
+The genus name Mugil is from mūgil : mullet.
 The species name cephalus is from κέφαλος : mullet.
 Thus, the binomial term Mugil cephalus literally means Mullet mullet.

 Description

 The back of the fish is olive-green, sides are silvery and shade to white towards the belly.
 The fish may have six to seven distinctive lateral horizontal stripes.
 Lips are thin.
 The mullet has no lateral line.
 A common length is about 50 cm, and its maximum length is 100 cm.
 It can reach a maximum weight of 8 kg.